giacfalk/ggACene/README.md

  - Run the sourcer.R script to train the ML model and make projections

 ## Data download
-Instead, to directly download the latest version of the (pre-generated) **ggACene** dataset (.ncdf files), access the *output_data* folder at the Zenodo data repository: https://doi.org/10.5281/zenodo.7845126
+Instead, to directly download the latest version of the (pre-generated) **ggACene** dataset (.ncdf files), access the *output_data* folder at the Zenodo data repository: https://doi.org/10.5281/zenodo.7845126.
+The repository hosts data for SSPs126, 245, 370 and 585 on the estimated and future projected ownership of residential air conditioning, its energy consumption, and the underlying population (useful to quantify the per-capita average consumption or the headcount of people affected by the cooling gap).

 ## References
 Falchetta, G., De Cian, E., Pavanello, F., & Wing, I. S.Inequalities in global residential cooling energy use to 2050. *Under review*